uqbar-dao/dev-suite/readme.md

 The user suite of apps interact with the `%rollup` and `%sequencer` apps, and provide interfaces for use by Urbit apps that need to read or write to the chain.

 A single `%rollup` app will be run on a single ship.
-One `%sequencer` app will run each town.
+One `%sequencer` app will run each shard.
 Any ship that interacts with the chain will run the `%wallet`, `%indexer`, and `%uqbar` apps.

-In the future, multiple `%sequencer`s may take turns sequencing a single town.
+In the future, multiple `%sequencer`s may take turns sequencing a single shard.
 In the future, with remote scry, users will not need to run their own `%indexer`, and will instead be able to point their `%uqbar` app at a remote `%indexer`.

 ## Initial Installation

 1. Clone and build the custom Urbit runtime with Pedersen jets, and set env var `URBIT_BIN` to point to the resulting binary.
-   Sequencers must use the Pedersen-jetted binary to execute contracts at reasonable speed.
+   Sequencers must use the Pedersen-jetted binary to run contracts at reasonable speed.
    Building requires the Nix package manager, see [installation instructions](https://nixos.org/download.html).
    ```bash
    mkdir ~/git && cd ~/git  # Replace with your chosen directory.